root-project/root/README/ReleaseNotes/v604/index.md

 ### Graphics
  - Fix file corruption in `TTeXDump::DrawPolyMarker`.
  - Make sure the line width used to draw `#sqrt` is always >=1.

+## HEAD of the v6-04-00-patches branch

+### Build System
+- Fix generation of PCH with CXX flags with spaces [ROOT-7478]
+- Implemented option 'geocad' with CMake making use of the OpenCASCADE software package.
+- Option 'cxx14' requires GCC > 5.1

+### Core
+- Fix the location of include files in ROOTINCDIR/include instead of ROOTINCDIR [ROOT-7537]

+### Geom
+- Fix missing OCC header file for the version [ROOT-7536]

+### Tree
+- TTreeReader: fix reading of data members of type `BasicType[42]`

+### Interpreter
+- Fix redirection [ROOT-7053]
+- Take the language and target options from the PCH [ROOT-7478] [ROOT-6966]
+- Properly recover from a template instantiation failure when looking up a class in the interpreter [ROOT-7462]
+- Do not clear pending instantiations upon unloading; fixes missing symbols due to missing function bodies [ROOT-7586]

+Changes will be part of the future v6.04/04.